 Staircases can be compact and difficult to photograph.

 Extreme wide angle shots need careful attention to image geometry and composition.

-The steps up to the chapter house at Wells are the location of Frederick H. Evan’s “Sea of Steps” image (1903), but taken with a modern wide angle shift lens, whilst the second example shows just how wide a view you can get with transforming the geometry of a fish-eye lens (see also the blog article ‘Vertical lines in wide views‘)
+Two of the 3 black and white shots are of the steps up to the Chapter House at Wells.
+They are a re-imagining of Frederick H. Evan’s “Sea of Steps” image (1903), using – in the first photo – a modern wide angle shift lens, whilst the second example shows just how wide a view you can get with transforming the geometry of a fish-eye lens (see also the blog article ‘Vertical lines in wide views‘)

-Capturing the design effort and results for such structures can be tricky – we love a challenge…
+Our aim when photographing stairs is always to take interesting shots that retain the integrity of the design and render the view true to the viewer’s experience.
+Capturing the design effort and results for such structures can be tricky – but we love a challenge…

 You can learn more about our architectural interiors photography elsewhere this site.